talw98/Instagram-Recommendation-Using-Machine-Learning/README.md

 ## Importing Required Libraries and Dataset

-The first step of the project is to import the required libraries such as pandas, numpy, sklearn, and Google Colab.
+The first step of the project is to import the required libraries such as pandas, numpy, scikitlearn, and Google Colab.
 Additionally, the dataset for the model is also imported using pandas.

 ## Selecting Required Columns